Nubisa/JXPanel/app/help/markdowns/hostingp.markdown

 You can also select multiple checkboxes to remove more than one hosting plan at once.

-After clicking the button, you will be prompt with a popup window with another buttons:
+After clicking the button, you will be prompted with a popup window with another buttons:

 ### {{label.RemoveWithUserFiles}}